MaryBennah/PHASE-5-GROUP-6-PROJECT/README.md

 2. Area harvested (hectares)
 3. Yield (hectograms per hectare)

-Animal-related variables were excluded due to a lot of missing values
+Animal-related variables were excluded due to a lot of missingness and conceptual misalignment with crop production analysis.

 The dataset captures long-term trends in:
 1. Agricultural intensification